-- Only extensions that are permitted by COS programming can originate conference group calls. - Conference Group Call Control features are unavailable if an SLT or SIP extension is used to initiate the call. - Users of PSs other than the KX-WT125/KX-TCA185/KX-TCA285/KX-TCA385 may be able to enable the automatic answering of calls for this feature by changing their PSs' settings.
-For details, refer to the operating instructions of the PS. - After one conference group member answers the call, the conference or announcement is established. - If no members answer the call within the preprogrammed time limit, the caller will hear a busy tone. - The caller will hear a confirmation tone every time a member answers the call. - When the originating caller of a conference group call goes on-hook, the call ends and all participating members will be disconnected. - The conference group call will reach a member extension regardless of settings such as Call Forwarding (except DND). - If a member extension is busy and has Call Waiting for CO line calls activated when a conference group call is made, a call waiting tone will be sent to the extension. - For members who use a KX-WT125/KX-TCA185/KX-TCA285/KX-TCA385 PS, when automatic answer is enabled for the conference group and the extension is busy when a conference group call is made, the PS will automatically answer the call if the member goes on-hook while the conference call is still ringing.
-A PT will ring instead of answering the call. - The call information of the caller (not members) will be recorded on SMDR. - A caller cannot make a conference group call with a call on hold. - Call Pickup is not available for a conference group call. (\rightarrow 4.1.8 Call Pickup) - The conference group call will not reach members when: - the member extension has set DND for intercom calls. - the member extension is a PS in Wireless XDP Parallel Mode. (\rightarrow 22.1.6 Wireless XDP Parallel Mode) - If a conversation has reached the maximum number of participants, the Join After Time Out feature cannot be used to join the conversation.
+- Automatic answering for PTs and PSs can be enabled or disabled for each conference group. - Only PTs, PSs, and SLTs that are permitted by COS programming can originate conference group calls. - Conference Group Call Control features are unavailable if an SLT is used to initiate the call. - Users of PSs other than the KX-WT125/KX-WT126/KX-TCA185/KX-TCA285/KX-TCA385 may be able to enable the automatic answering of calls for this feature by changing their PSs' settings.
+For details, refer to the operating instructions of the PS. - After one conference group member answers the call, the conference or announcement is established. - If no members answer the call within the preprogrammed time limit, the caller will hear a busy tone. - The caller will hear a confirmation tone every time a member answers the call. - When the originating caller of a conference group call goes on-hook, the call ends and all participating members will be disconnected. - The conference group call will reach a member extension regardless of settings such as Call Forwarding (except DND). - If a member extension is busy and has Call Waiting for CO line calls activated when a conference group call is made, a call waiting tone will be sent to the extension. - For members who use a KX-WT125/KX-WT126/KX-TCA185/KX-TCA285/KX-TCA385 PS, when automatic answer is enabled for the conference group and the extension is busy when a conference group call is made, the PS will automatically answer the call if the member goes on-hook while the conference call is still ringing.
+A PT will ring instead of answering the call.

-- If 7 members of a Broadcast Mode call already have the ability to speak enabled, PS users cannot use the push-to-talk feature. - If a member uses push-to-talk to enable the ability to speak during a Broadcast Mode call, the member cannot disable this ability.
-They can mute their microphone manually, or the originator of the call can use conference group call control to disable their ability to speak. - Since each PS requires one wireless channel, note your PBX's wireless capacity when assigning multiple PSs to a conference group.
+- The call information of the caller (not members) will be recorded on SMDR. - A caller cannot make a conference group call with a call on hold. - Call Pickup is not available for a conference group call. (\rightarrow 3.1.9 Call Pickup) - The conference group call will not reach members when: - the member extension has set DND for intercom calls. - the member extension is a PS in Wireless XDP Parallel Mode. (\rightarrow 20.1.5 Wireless XDP Parallel Mode) - If a conversation has reached the maximum number of participants, the Join After Time Out feature cannot be used to join the conversation. - If 7 members of a Broadcast Mode call already have the ability to speak enabled, other users cannot use the push-to-talk feature. - If a member uses push-to-talk to enable the ability to speak during a Broadcast Mode call, the member cannot disable this ability.
+They can mute their microphone manually, or the originator of the call can use conference group call control to disable their ability to speak. - Since each PS requires one wireless channel, note your PBX's wireless capacity when assigning multiple PSs to a conference group. - For a Conference Group Call in Broadcast Mode with Five or More Parties The EECHO or ECHO card is required.
+Also the echo canceling function should be enabled through system programming.

-10.3 PBX Configuration-[2-3] System-Timers & Counters-Miscellaneous-Conference Group Call- Ring Duration (s) 10.6.1 PBX Configuration-[2-6-1] System-Numbering Plan-Main-Features-Conference Group Call Operation 10.7.1 PBX Configuration-[2-7-1] System-Class of Service-COS Settings-Miscellaneous-Conference Group Call Operation 10.9 PBX Configuration-[2-9] System-System Options-Option 8-Conference Group-Maximum Number of Speakers During a Conference Group Call 11.9 PBX Configuration-[3-9] Group-Conference Group →Broadcast Mode →Ability to Talk →Automatic Answer w/o Extension Setting
+3.9.6 EECHO16 Card (KX-TDA6166)

+'''

+4.5 [2-3] Timers & Counters-Miscellaneous-♦ Conference Group Call-Ring Duration

+'''

+4.9 [2-6-1] Numbering Plan-Main-Features-◆ Conference Group Call Operation

+4.12 [2-7-1] Class of Service-COS Settings-Miscellaneous-♦ Conference Group Call Operation

+4.18 [2-9] System Options-Option 3-◆ Echo Cancel-Conference

+5.26 [3-10] Conference Group

+→ ◆ Broadcast Mode

+→ Ability to Talk

-11.9.1 PBX Configuration-[3-9] Group-Conference Group-Member List
+5.27 [3-10] Conference Group-Member List

-- 9.1.1 Hands-free Answerback - 23.1 Capacity of System Resources
+8.1.1 Hands-free Answerback